 A moveable heat source in the garden means we can stay out longer and later whatever the season.
-Choose from firepits, chimneas, and bowls.
+Choose from backyard fire pit ideas, chimneas, and bowls.

 ‘I have a firepit in my garden that also doubles up as a barbecue,’ says designer Sarah Vanrenen, ‘and we enjoy many nights outside by the fire cooking and keeping warm at the same time.’